Wilson Foundation Project

 stories of niagara’s economic development

-As part of our ongoing historical research into Niagara’s economic past, we are developing vignettes to share the stories of the people, places, and actions that shaped our region.
+As part of our historical research into Niagara’s economic past, the team wrote papers and vignettes to share, not only the story of Niagara’s economic history dating back to the 1700s, but also the stories of the people, places, and actions that shaped our region.
+These can all be found on our project website.
 An example of our work is below.

 The Burning Springs and the Commercialization of Niagara Falls